 National non-domestic rates, or business rates, are a tax levied on non-residential property, including shops, offices, warehouses and factories.
 They were transferred from local to national control in 1990.
-Companies pay a fixed proportion (currently 44.4% in England, 44.0% in Wales and 47.8% in Scotland13) of the officially estimated market rent of properties they occupy.
+Companies pay a fixed proportion (currently 45.6% in England, 45.2% in Wales and 48.8% in Scotland) of the officially estimated market rent of properties they occupy.
 Some types of property qualify for reductions, including unoccupied buildings, small rural shops, and agricultural land and associated buildings.
-Properties are revalued every five years, with the next revaluation scheduled to take place in 2005.
+Properties are revalued every five years, with the next revaluation scheduled to take effect in April 2005 based on April 2003 rental values.
 Major changes in business rates bills caused by revaluation are generally phased in through a transitional relief scheme.
-Such schemes operated for the 1990, 1995 and 2000 revaluations.
-Business rates are expected to raise £18.6 billion in 2003-04.
+Such schemes operated for the 1990, 1995 and 2000 revaluations, and 2003 legislation made them a permanent feature of any revaluation, although consultations are ongoing as to the precise form of transitional arrangements for the 2005 revaluation.
+Business rates are expected to raise £19.1 billion in 2004-05.